zweifeln/zweifeln.github.io/_posts/2019-03-03-Copyright-Riotcop.md

 It is quite ironic that an art performance based on a theater play about repressions against artists was shut down at a demonstration about freedom of art.
 (Though the law used against this art performance has nothing to do with art or copyright.
 In the theater play the repressions against artists are copyright based too.)

-If you happen to have pictures of me as Copyright Riotcop, please send them to me: gero \[at\] zweifeln.org
+If you happen to have taken pictures of me as Copyright Riotcop, please send them to me: gero \[at\] zweifeln.org

 However the protest signs I got to take pictures of were pretty awesome: